lnxpy/pyaction/docs/index.md

 ---

 # Welcome to PyAction Cookiecutter
 PyAction is a [Cookiecutter](https://cookiecutter.io) template that allows you to develop GitHub Actions using Python language.
-This documentation covers a fundamental overview about the project, a hello-world example, and the key notes you need to remember if you want to push your PyAction actions to the [GitHub Marketplace](https://github.com/marketplace).
+This documentation covers a fundamental overview about the project, a demo action, and the key notes you need to remember if you want to push your PyAction actions to the [GitHub Marketplace](https://github.com/marketplace).

-## Theory
+## PyAction in Theory
 Custom GtiHub Actions can be made in the following types.

 * Docker-based Actions